gardener/gardener/docs/deployment/gardenlet_api_access.md

 For backwards compatibility, no requests are denied at the moment, so that they are still deferred to a subsequent authorizer like RBAC.
 Though, this might change in the future.

 First, the `SeedAuthorizer` extracts the `Seed` name from the API request.
+This step considers the following two cases:

+1. If the authenticated user belongs to the `gardener.cloud:system:seeds` group, it is considered a gardenlet client.
-This requires a proper TLS certificate that the `gardenlet` uses to contact the API server and is automatically given if [TLS bootstrapping](../concepts/gardenlet.md#TLS-Bootstrapping) is used.
+   - This requires a proper TLS certificate that the `gardenlet` uses to contact the API server and is automatically given if [TLS bootstrapping](../concepts/gardenlet.md#TLS-Bootstrapping) is used.
-Concretely, the authorizer checks the certificate for name `gardener.cloud:system:seed:<seed-name>` and group `gardener.cloud:system:seeds`.
+   - The authorizer extracts the seed name from the username by stripping the `gardener.cloud:system:seed:` prefix.
-In cases where this information is missing e.g., when a custom Kubeconfig is used, the authorizer cannot make any decision.
+   - In cases where this information is missing e.g., when a custom Kubeconfig is used, the authorizer cannot make any decision.
 Thus, RBAC is still a considerable option to restrict the `gardenlet`'s access permission if the above explained preconditions are not given.
+2. If the authenticated user belongs to the `system:serviceaccounts` group, it is considered an extension client under the following conditions:
+   - The `ServiceAccount` must be located in a `seed-` namespace.
+I.e., the user has to belong to a group with the `system:serviceaccounts:seed-` prefix.
+The seed name is extracted from this group by stripping the prefix.
+   - The `ServiceAccount` must have the `extension-` prefix.
+I.e., the username must have the `system:serviceaccount:seed-<seed-name>:extension-` prefix.

-With the `Seed` name at hand, the authorizer checks for an **existing path** from the resource that a request is being made for to the `Seed` belonging to the `gardenlet`.
+With the `Seed` name at hand, the authorizer checks for an **existing path** from the resource that a request is being made for to the `Seed` belonging to the `gardenlet`/extension.
 Take a look at the [Implementation Details](#implementation-details) section for more information.

 ### Implementation Details

-Internally, the `SeedAuthorizer` uses a directed, acyclic graph data structure in order to efficiently respond to authorization requests for `gardenlet`s:
+Internally, the `SeedAuthorizer` uses a directed, acyclic graph data structure in order to efficiently respond to authorization requests for `gardenlet`s/extensions:

 * A vertex in this graph represents a Kubernetes resource with its kind, namespace, and name (e.g., `Shoot:garden-my-project/my-shoot`).
 * An edge from vertex `u` to vertex `v` in this graph exists when